OpenClaw Alternative: Secure AI Agents with OpenLegion

 If you're searching for an OpenClaw alternative, you've likely hit one of a few friction points: the Docker socket requirement grants too much host access for your security posture, you need credential isolation that goes beyond in-process secret masking, you want per-agent cost controls to prevent runaway spending, or you need multi-agent fleet orchestration rather than a single coding agent.

-OpenLegion is a source-available AI agent platform built for teams that need production-grade security and governance.
-Bring your own LLM API keys.
-No markup on model usage.
+OpenLegion is a source-available AI agent framework built for teams that need production-grade security and governance.
+Bring your own LLM API keys (or use managed credits).
+No markup on BYOK model usage.

 Why look for an OpenClaw alternative?

-Teams seek OpenClaw alternatives when they need stricter security defaults (mandatory container isolation without Docker socket mounting), credential management where agents never see raw API keys, per-agent budget enforcement, or deterministic orchestration for auditable multi-agent workflows.
+Teams seek OpenClaw alternatives when they need stricter security defaults (mandatory container isolation without Docker socket mounting), credential management where agents never see raw API keys, per-agent budget enforcement, or a structured fleet coordination model for auditable multi-agent operations.

 TL;DR